 Winter is a wonderful time of year if you like holidays, comfort food, and spending time indoors with family and friends.
 However, it can be difficult for many homeowners’ budgets.
 Winter usually comes with the highest heating bills you’ll see all year.

 Luckily, there are plenty of ways to save on your energy bills.
-Below you’ll find a variety of low-cost tips that can help you reduce your energy usage in cold weather.
+Below you’ll find a variety of low-cost tips that can help with winter heating bills this year.

 Let’s make this winter the best ever for your budget!